So this is a nice specific post then. If you are looking for a bit of intel on how to fit a Bontrager

 All that’s left to do is….

 There you have it.
-Everything you could possibly want to know about the fitting of a Bontrager Duotrap speed and cadence sensor.
+Everything you could possibly want to know about how to fit a Bontrager

 If this sort of thing (i.e. instructions for esoteric bike accessories) floats your boat, you should sign up to my mailing list to make sure you don’t miss out on future posts.